lancewood1/cloud-native-course-errata/README.md

 - From an application perspective, are managed services instances different from user provided service instances?
 - Is there a way to make your "non-managed service" "managed service"?
-- Is there "auto-scaling" service that automatically scales up or scale down depending on CPU utilization, latency, etc?

 ### Buildpacks